How can systems designed to be neutral and fair still discriminate? What happens when algorithms are biased, and how can we fix these problems?

 Selection Bias in Data Collection

 Selection bias means the data isn’t real-world ready.
 This makes AI models biased.
 They’re not ready for different or new situations.
+For example, if a facial recognition system is trained mostly on images of light-skinned individuals, it may struggle to accurately identify people with darker skin tones, resulting in higher rates of misidentification.

 Historical Prejudice in Datasets

 Historical prejudice in data means old biases are kept alive.
 AI models trained on this data keep making unfair choices.
 This is because they learn from past unfairness.
+Such biases can perpetuate stereotypes and discrimination, making it essential to critically assess the datasets used in AI training.

 To solve these issues, we need to do many things.
 We must collect data better, find and fix biases, and watch AI for unfairness.
 This way, we can make AI fairer and more helpful.
+Continuous monitoring and evaluation of AI systems are crucial to ensure they adapt to changing societal norms and values, thereby promoting fairness and equity in technology.

 Real-World Consequences of Biased Algorithms